matiastamsi/Sasha/README.md

 ### Errors

 If you get an error like below it means your token is not setup right.
-Remember to restart your computer after updating .bashrc

 ![error](images/error.png)